Mintbase/Grants-Program/applications/application-gorilla-shops.md

 All Team members are experienced in their field as can be seen by our product.

-- Jakob Sievers: Former teacher for physics, chemistry and computer science.
+- Jakob Sievers: Jakob Sievers is a former teacher for physics, chemistry and computer science.
 Founded the Gorilla Funds UG in 2020.
 I discovered the blockchain space in 2012 and got caught since then in the rabbit hole.
 Coding experience 15+ years.
-- Reimar Servar: Freelance consultant.
+- Reimar Servar: Reimar Servas is a Freelance consultant.
 Designer/Developer, early browser wars veteran.
 Working on systems and processes for humans, connecting programmers and designers.
 - Tobias Metz: Tobias Metz is an full stack software engineer from south-west germany.
 He had worked in several  web-agencies  and hardware/network B2B company’s as well.
 He has an information technology background and ~10 years of customer/developer experience.
-- Sascha Metz: I started developing websites in 2012, developing for a living since 2015.
+- Sascha Metz: Sascha Metz started building websites in 2012, is developing for a living since 2015.
 Started with "classic" WordPress Websites but nowadays i am all into the JAM-Stack.
 Also pretty enthusiastic about cloud computing, especially with AWS.
 - Jonas Hartweg: Jonas Hartweg is a frontend engineer living in Berlin.
 He has ten years of development experience and worked for big B2B companies as well as smaller media agencies.
 Next to his work as a developer, he is currently finishing his M.A. in product design.
 - Valentin Hehl: Valentin Hehl is a Computer Science student at the KIT University Karlsruhe and 21 years old.
 He was in the winning team of the european cyber security challenge in 2019 in the category junior.
 - Aymie Lapie: Amyie is our Product manager and organizes our overall collaboration.